khalid-hussain/shaheen/chap22.md

 After a while, the door of the other room opened and while peeping inside, Bashir gestured with his hand to Rabia and Angela and they went into the other room.
 Bashir closed the door again.
-Now, apart from Bashir, Rabia and Angela, there was no one else in Badr Bin Mughira' room.
+Now, apart from Bashir, Rabia and Angela, there was no one else in Badr bin Mughira' room.
 The three of them were standing around the bed.

 Placing his hand on Badr's pulse, Bashir said, "I had made him unconscious to